 Who it's for: Players who want to play as many new games as possible with the best visual fidelity.

-Theis a tech powerhouse.
+Why we picked the Xbox One X: Theis a tech powerhouse.
 The console features 12 TFLOPS of power and up to eight times more graphical performance than Xbox One, not to mention twice as much as the Xbox One X. The Xbox Series X also has 16GB of GDDR6 RAM and supports variable refresh rate, Variable Rate Shading technology, and a low-latency mode that allows for better responses out of your games.
-The power in this next-gen console is sure to wow gamers — that is, when there are true next-gen games available for it.
+The power in this next-gen console is sure to wow gamers — that is when there are true next-gen games available for it.

 In the meantime, Xbox Series X owners have no shortage of games to play.
 Xbox Series X will support every previous generation of Xbox games, similar to how Xbox One did.
 This means you’ll be able to play select Xbox, Xbox 360, Xbox One, and Xbox Series X games all on the new machine — a huge win for game preservation.
-The Xbox is also home to Game Pass, the best deal in gaming.
+The Xbox also is home to Game Pass, the best deal in gaming.
 With more than 100 heavy-hitting games on the roster and promises of Project xCloud integration, gamers can explore and test out new titles for a low monthly fee.
 The library isn't made up of last-gen throwaways, either; there are plenty of newer first-party titles that'd cost you a premium if you were to go out and buy them right now.
 Given Game Pass is available on PC as well, the Series X also allows for more cross-platform opportunities than Sony's offerings.

-Read our full Xbox Series X review
+Xbox Series X

 Why you should buy this: You want a console gaming experience — but on the go with unmatched first-party support.